monokaijs/atlassian-butt-picker/README.md

    ```bash
    docker-compose up -d && docker-compose logs -f
    ```
-   If you don't need auto-renewal, only need to run the latter command.
+   If you don't need cert auto-renewal, only need to run the latter command.

 2. Everything will be automatically configured, until you reach the license prompt screen: